-Mitigating factors for 2023 MATSEC Examinations Session
+Updates for the 2025 MATSEC Examinations Session

-I Changes in Subject Content Content of Unit 1 K9, K10, C4 and A3 may not be covered.
-Content of Unit 3 K5, K7, K10 and C3 may not be covered.
-Changes in Coursework Unit 1 A3 will not be assessed in the coursework but still included on the front sheet and awarded full marks.
-Unit 3: No changes.
-Changes in Exam Paper(s) The Unit 1 Controlled assessment will not include K9 , K10 and C4 .
-Marks for these criteria, which shall not be assessed, will be prorated at the end of the unit based on the combined performance in Knowledge and Comprehension criteria within the same unit.
-The Unit 3 Controlled assessment will not include K5 , K7 , K10 and C3 .
+Changes in Subject Content Content of Unit 3 K5, K7, K10 and C3 may not be covered.
+Changes in Coursework Unit 3: No changes.
+Changes in Exam Paper(s) The Unit 3 Controlled assessment will not include K5 , K7 , K10 and C3 .
 Marks for these criteria, which shall not be assessed, will be prorated at the end of the unit based on the combined performance in Knowledge and Comprehension criteria within the same unit.